Nstamour-art/XogotDocs/Documentation.docc/faq.md

 Display > Window > Scale Mode to Fractional.
 This matches the behavior of previous Xogot versions and the default in Godot 4.4.

+## Why does my project close when I swipe up to close a running game?

+When iPad Multitasking is disabled (Settings → Multitasking & Gestures → Multitasking → Off), Xogot cannot keep the editor and running game open as separate processes.
+In this configuration, swiping up to close the running game fully terminates the app, returning you to the project selection screen.

+Because iPadOS does not provide a way for apps to detect whether Multitasking is disabled, Xogot cannot automatically adjust its behavior.

+To work around this, we recommend re-enabling Multitasking in Settings.
+Alternatively, you can use the in-editor Stop button to end the game, or run the game in Xogot’s embedded game view tab.

 ## Why will my scene not open?
 If you are unable to open scenes in your project, check if the output tab has errors like the following: